 Muay Thai also known as ” the art of eight limbs” was developed during the late 19th and early 20th centuries when King Rama V and later his son King Rama VII sought to systemize older forms of combat used in warfare, and to create a full recreational contact sport which emphasized respect and spirituality, yet remained useful for self defense.

 One of the earliest notable teachers who brought Muay Thai to the U.S.A. during the late 1960s was Surachai Sirisute.
 Sirisute would teach many students and would also found The Thai Boxing Association of the USA.
-During this era, the awareness of Muay Thai slowly increased in North America as other stand up fighting arts such kickboxing, and full contact karate had already risen to popularity.
+During this era, the awareness of Muay Thai slowly increased in North America as other stand up fighting arts such as kickboxing, and full contact karate had already risen to popularity.

 Muay Thai practitioners became known for their superior conditioning, bone breaking shin kicks, and elbow strikes which could hit an opponent from various angles.
 As the popularity of mixed martial arts increased during the 90s and early 2000s, Muay Thai became the go to style for many fighters who hoped to become superior strikers.